Beresford Square

 Beresford Square is a pedestrianised town and market square in Woolwich in the Royal Borough of Greenwich in London, England.
 It was formed in the early 19th century and was named after the Anglo-Irish general William Beresford, Master-General of the Ordnance and Governor of the Royal Military Academy in Woolwich.
 With its lively street market and lined with shops, pubs and restaurants, Beresford Square has been the heart of Woolwich for over two centuries.
 Since 2019 the square is part of a conservation area.

 Location

 Beresford Square is situated in central Woolwich, between the town's shopping district and the Royal Arsenal, from which it is separated by the busy A206 road.
 The western section of this road is called Beresford Street, the eastern section Plumstead Road.
 The square is largely pedestrianised.
-To the east lies Woolwich New Road, accessible only for busses.
+To the east lies Woolwich New Road, accessible only for buses.
 Most of the bus stops are on Woolwich New Road or General Gordon Square, around Woolwich Arsenal station.
-Beresford square is situated close to the railway and DLR stations, as well as the future Crossrail station, more or less in between the four station buildings.
+Beresford Square is situated close to the railway and DLR stations, and a short walk from the Elizabeth Line station.